Helping you during these uncertain times

 Wells Fargo also offers forbearance and loan modification options that you may qualify for.

 Wells Fargo does not charge fees to enter any of our forbearance or loan modification programs.
 When a customer enters into the deferment program, Wells Fargo will suppress collection calls.
 We will not report to the credit reporting agencies any late or missed payments with respect to the deferred payments.
 If the customer’s account was reporting as current when it entered the deferment program, Wells Fargo will continue to report it as current to the credit bureaus.
 If the customer’s account was past due, Wells Fargo will not change the delinquency status it previously reported to the credit bureaus.
 When the deferment period ends, Wells Fargo will resume reporting based on the status that existed at the time the deferment started.

 We are also proactively communicating with customers who are past due on their payments to provide support and assess what payment solutions can best support them.

 Wells Fargo student lending does not charge late fees.
 Wells Fargo does not engage in involuntary collections efforts, such as filing collection lawsuits, conducting set-off or pursuing wage garnishment, with respect to education loans.

-Beginning on July 1, 2020, only customers with an outstanding balance on a Wells Fargo Private Student Loan are eligible for a new private consolidation loan or private student loan for the 2020-2021 academic year.
+Up through that date, only customers with an outstanding balance on a Wells Fargo Private Student Loan are eligible to be borrowers on a new private student loan for the 2020-2021 academic year.

 This means that: